 These results show how Video Interviewing software is helping hiring organisations to improve the candidate experience.
 As well as making initial interviews accessible to applicants, the technology is giving recruiters the chance to promote brands and significantly improve the overall interview experience for applicants.

 Out of 2,530 surveyed, 2,523 answered the question: Has your perception of the hiring company changed at all?
 More than 1,471 (58%) of respondents said the Video Interviewing experience had made them feel more positive about the hiring company.

 Shortlister says the survey results bust the myths about Video Interviewing.
 In fact, they highlight the significant benefits of using Video Interviewing software.
-A spokesman said: “We are passionate about improving the hiring experience for both applicants and recruiters.
+Amy Caruana, from the Shortlister Customer Success Team comments: “We are passionate about improving the hiring experience for both applicants and recruiters.
 That is why we have developed software that appeals to the best talent, improves perceptions of brands and makes recruitment a quicker, more cost-effective process for everyone.

 “While the survey results come as no surprise to us, they certainly bust some myths that have held hiring organisations back in the race to engage the best talent.”